chrisguest75/devcontainer_examples/README.md

 TODO:

+* ripgrep
-* CPP examples
+* terraform
 * Ability to clone other repos into the workspace
 * Build github actions for each container
 * How does a local build work with monorepo config?  vscode extension - GitHub.codespaces
 * Setup my dotfiles in a remote container
 * Sharing credentials https://code.visualstudio.com/docs/remote/containers#_sharing-git-credentials-with-your-container
 * docker caching - to speed up build
-* build a cutom powershell jupyter build container
+* build a custom powershell jupyter build container

 NOTE: Currently `vscode` does not support the nested indirect devcontainers.
 Follow example [01_bash_container/README.md](./01_bash_container/README.md) using the cli to build start and attach.
+Or use the `./startdevcontainer.sh` script.

 ## Getting started